devblackops/POSHOrigin/README.md

 # POSHOrigin
-PowerShell DSC resources for managing your vCenter environment.
+PowerShell DSC resources for managing your infrastructure as code.

 ## Overview
-POSHOrigin is a set of DSC resources for provisioning and managing your vCenter environment.
-The intent is to provide DSC resources for the following:
+PowerShell DSC resources for managing your infrastructure as code.
-- VM provisioning and configuration
-- Virtual datacenter creation
-- Cluster creation
-- Datastore creation
-- Network creation
-- and more...

 ## More Information
 Please check out [http://devblackops.io](http://devblackops.io) for examples and further information.